cakraocha/udacity-suse-challenge-2021/exercises/go-helloworld/README.md

 - Deploy the go-helloworld application using `kubectl create deploy go-helloworld --image=cakraocha/go-helloworld:v1.0.0`
 - If the pod is not running, install depedencies by running `zypper install apparmor-parser`
 - Forward the port by running `kubectl port-forward --address 0.0.0.0 po/<pod-name> 6111:6111`
+- See the app by using the vagrant ip address with the specified port above

+## Edit Kubernetes deployment
+- Enter command `kubectl edit deploy go-helloworld -o yaml`
+- This will let you into the vi mode.
+Edit where the container name into other version
+- :wq, after that see if the app is up and running by forwarding the port